LEARNAcademy/Assessments-2018/Danny_lim_week1.md

   Javascript object...something, I think it's something about being able to encapsulate an object so that it's more portable and able to be used elsewhere, sometimes in a non-javascript environment?

   //Googled Answer
+  JSON stands for javascript object notation.
+It's a way to store javascript objects (which then can contain other datatypes or functions) as plain text, to allow it to be trasmitted or recieved in a platform agnostic way, where it can then be converted back and ran as javascript.
+It's similar to xml, except it is able to run (javascript) code, and is (arguably) more human readable.
+Everything encoded in a JSON is stored as a (nested!) object

 #### 4. Describe a closure, what is it good for and how do you recognize one?